oriches/Resharper.ReactivePlugin/README.md

 # Introduction

-This plugin for Resharper has been developed from  experiences when using the [Reactive Extensions (Rx) for .Net] (http://msdn.microsoft.com/en-us/data/gg577609.aspx)
+This plugin for Resharper has been developed from experiences when using the [Reactive Extensions (Rx) for .Net] (http://msdn.microsoft.com/en-us/data/gg577609.aspx) to develop applications using all varieties of the .Net framework.

+This plugin is not about adding functionality to the Rx libraries, it's about trying to help developers write 'better' code using the Rx libraries.
+It's designed to highlight issues in code which could cause potential issues.

+Note: Trying to define what 'better' would be a subject and rather futile task.